autovance/code-interview/lib/set-1/2-fee-filter/README.md

 }
 ```

-Then these fees would be included:
+Then these fees are included:

 ```js
 fees = [